Driver License Suspensions and Revocations

 Points from Florida Tickets

-The point system is a graduated scale of points that assigns relative values to convictions.
+The point system is a graduated scale that assigns relative values to convictions.

-To find out how many points are on your Florida driving record, you must purchase a copy of your driving record.
-The record clearly indicates the number of points with details regarding when and where citations were issued.
-Sanctions are based on specific number of points within a 12-month, 24-month or 36-month period.
+To find out how many points are on your Florida driving record, you may.
+The record will indicate the number of points with details regarding when and where citations were issued.

-Below are the most common traffic violations and their associated points.
+Below are some common traffic violations and their associated points.
 For a complete list of all traffic violations and their point values, click here.

 Common Traffic Violation Points